donbigi/ansible-user-management/README.md

 # Provisioning Ubuntu VMs with Terraform and Running Ansible Playbook

 This repository provides an example of how to provision Ubuntu VMs on Google Cloud Platform (GCP) using Terraform and then execute an Ansible playbook on the provisioned instance.
+The playbook adds a script to the new user's skeleton directory, creates a user with admin privileges, and installs vim, tmux, and terraform on the 3 provisioned instances.

 ## Information on Chosen Linux Distribution